WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 75%     38.230000    7.207500    2.625000    3.00000   276.000000     395.500000
 max     80.250000   28.000000   28.500000   67.00000  2000.000000  100000.000000
 ```
-The above summary statistics have been limited to those columns with a numerical data type.
-Since machine learning (ML) algorithms require all feature variables to be of the numeric data type, we will need to apply some preprocessing to the data.
-Additionally, we see from the ```count``` field that the summary statistics for columns A2 and A14 do not include all 690 rows.
+The above summary statistics have been automatically limited to those columns possessing a numerical data type.
+Furthermore, the ```count``` field reveals that columns A2 and A14 do not include all 690 rows of the dataset.
 Despite the previous ```.info()``` method returning datatypes for A2 and A14 as ```float64``` and ```int64``` respectively, this implies that some of their entries must be missing.
 This is confirmed by checking with the following,
 ```python
 sum(credit_df.A2.isnull())
 ```